Improving LLM Unlearning Robustness via Random Perturbations: Empirical Analysis

 \subsection{Experimental Setup}

 \textbf{Models and datasets.} We conduct our experiments using Zephyr-7B-$\beta$~\citep{zephyr}, Mistral-7B~\citep{mistral}, and Llama-3-8B~\citep{dubey2024llama}.
-For fine-tuning, we use the WMDP-Biology and WMDP-Cyber forget-sets as $\mathcal{D}_{f}$, and Wikitext~\citep{wikitext} as the retain-set $\mathcal{D}_{r}$.
-For evaluation, we use the WMDP-Biology and Cyber QA sets for measuring forgetting performance, and the MMLU QA sets for retaining performance.
+We use the WMDP-Biology and WMDP-Cyber forget-sets as $\mathcal{D}_{f}$ to study unlearning hazardous knowledge in the Biology and Cyber domains.
+Each task dataset consists of a forget-set $\mathcal{D}_f$ and a QA evaluation set.
+Following~\cite{wmdp}, we use Wikitext~\citep{wikitext} as the retain-set $\mathcal{D}_{r}$.
+For evaluation, we use the WMDP-Biology and WMDP-Cyber QA sets for measuring forgetting performance, and the MMLU QA sets for retaining performance.

 \textbf{Synthesizing retain-queries that contain forget-token.} To simulate interference, we create perturbed retain-queries by randomly replacing an incorrect answer in the original MMLU QA with a forget-keyword in the forget-set.
 Following prior work~\citep{thaker2024position}, we use ``SARS-CoV-2,'' a frequent term in the WMDP forget-set.
-See Appendix~\ref{appendix:A2} for details of the prompt template, Appendix~\ref{appendix:negative_tokens} for performance of RNA against hard negative forget-tokens.
+See Appendix~\ref{appendix:A2} for details of the prompt template, Appendix~\ref{appendix:negative_tokens} for performance of RNA against multi-token patterns.

-\textbf{Real retain-queries closely related to forget-sets.} We employ two MMLU subcategories: College Biology (C. Bio.) and Computer Security (C. Sec.), in which queries in these two categories are closely related to WMDP-Biology and WMDP-Cyber forget sets.
+\textbf{Real retain-queries closely related to forget-sets.} We employ two MMLU subcategories: College Biology (C. Bio.) and Computer Security (C. Sec.), in which queries in these two categories are closely related to WMDP-Biology and WMDP-Cyber forget-sets.

 Unlearned models are expected to exhibit low accuracy on forget-tasks (WMDP-Biology and WMDP-Cyber QAs) while maintaining high accuracy on retain-tasks (MMLU, MMLU C. Bio. \& C. Sec., and perturbed MMLU).
 Due to space constraints, we report key results of Zephyr-7B that support our theoretical analysis in the main text, and defer the full experimental setup and results to the Appendix.